Allison Thomas, MT-BC – Owner – Program Director – Music Therapist

 Melody Niemoth, MT-BC — Lead Music Therapist — Serving Kosciusko County

 I am a board-certified music therapist who graduated from Concordia University, NE in June of 2020 with my Bachelors of Music in Music Therapy and psychology minor.
 I completed my internship at Midwest Music Therapy in St. Louis where I gained experience working with early childhood and school aged children, adults with developmental disabilities, older adults in memory care, and inter-generational groups.
 I have previous experience working with people in rehabilitation hospitals, pediatric transplant units, in-patient psych units, and various school settings.
 I feel honored that I have the opportunity to meet people where they are and pursue growth together through music.

-Maleea Roy, NMT, MT-BC — Staff Music Therapist — Serving Allen County
+Maleea Roy, NMT, MT-BC — Lead Music Therapist — Serving Allen County

 phone: 260-494-1624 ext.
 501

 I am a board-certified music therapist and graduated from Purdue University Fort Wayne in September of 2019.
 I completed my internship in Pittsburgh, Pennsylvania where I worked at both the Psychiatric Clinic and the Children’s Hospital through University Pittsburgh Medical Center.
 I have experience working with a variety of people including patients with various mental health needs (dual diagnosis, eating disorders, and schizophrenia); children with complex medical needs; and developmental health needs.
 I am also trained by the Academy of Neurological Music Therapy to implement Neurological Music Therapy techniques.
 I am passionate about utilizing music to transform my clients’ lives within an Anti-Oppressive Practice framework and strive to deliver the highest standard of care to clients from all walks of life.
 Let’s make music together!